Kevin Carter, CHAIRMAN

 Dian currently works as a consultant to a number of Chicago area small businesses, cycles, is an artist and spearheads a number of community service initiatives.

-Anthony Spencer, Membership manager
+Anthony Spencer, Membership and events manager

 Anthony was born in Gary, IN, but spent his early years in Auburn Gresham.
 He attended Simeon, and graduated from Thornridge High School, in Dolton, IL.
 In his early years, he spent a lot of time running track & field, and playing baseball and football.